ThreeSixtyGiving/covid-research/docs/conclusion.md

 The report shows that that the majority of Covid relief and recovery grants were classed as small grants and were more likely to go to medium-sized registered charities.

-There was significant overlap between funders: 38% of registered charities received a grant from more than one funder, with 17% receiving funding from 3 three more funders.
+There was significant overlap between funders: 38% of registered charities received a grant from more than one funder, with 17% receiving funding from three or more funders.
 But funders also supported parts of the sector they had not reached before, as 26% of recipients had not previously received funding.

 There are some indications that efforts to address gaps in funding for communities disproportionately affected by the pandemic did make a difference, with a set of these organisations who are registered being more likely to have received funding.